Milestone 6 – Export Finale | CA Devesh Thakur | eTaxSave

 • Validity period

-After the buyer accepts the PI, the agreed advance (usually 20–30%) is paid via:
+After the buyer accepts the PI, the agreed advance (usually 20–30%) is received.
+The bank issues a Foreign Inward Remittance Advice (FIRA), important for compliance and remittance tracking.

 • Bank remittance (TT / SWIFT)